Reductions in Charges and Financial Aid, including Federal Student Aid

 Semester reductions: not university withdrawals

-Semester charges and aid (including federal aid) are adjusted according to enrollment status if a student successfully completes semester credits totaling at least ½ time (6 credits for undergraduates / 4 credits for graduate programs), or completes one course which is more than 49% in length of the semester, or the student is graduating at the end of the semester.
-For example, if an undergraduate student enrolls for 18 credits and stops after completing 6 credits, the semester charges and aid are recalculated for ½ time enrollment:
+Semester charges and aid (including federal aid) are adjusted according to the new semester credit load if courses are dropped or added before the student stops participating in semester courses, or if a student successfully completes semester credits totaling at least ½ time (6 credits for undergraduates / 4 credits for graduate programs), or completes one course which is more than 49% in length of the semester, or the student is graduating at the end of the semester.

 ---|---|---|